vmakaa/vmakaa.github.io/reverse engineering/index.md

 ## Reverse Engineering

-These are my differetn reverse engineering ventures from crackmes to reverse engineering malware.
+These are my different reverse engineering ventures from crackmes to reverse engineering malware.